azat-io/you-dont-know-js-ru/async & performance/ch3.md

 } );
 ```

-**Note:** The `try..catch` here works only from the perspective that the `baz.bar()` call will either succeed or fail immediately, synchronously.
+**Примечание** The `try..catch` here works only from the perspective that the `baz.bar()` call will either succeed or fail immediately, synchronously.
 If `baz.bar()` was itself its own async completing function, any async errors inside it would not be catchable.

 The callback we pass to `foo(..)` expects to receive a signal of an error by the reserved first parameter `err`.
 If present, error is assumed.
 If not, success is assumed.